jjjutla/GeckoFuzz/README.md

 As Solana's first formal verification assisted fuzzer it eliminates manual effort by removing the need for users to write invariants or specify input generation strategies.
 Users simply provide compiled contracts and Gecko autonomously detects and generates exploits for any vulnerabilities found.

 # Overview
-The importance of auditing has grown significantly in recent years as organisazations strive to ensure the security of their systems, however this has remained a challenging task as many companies struggle to find meaningful vulnearbilities and provide comprehensive and accurate reports.
-The use of human auditors presents several challenges, including the high costs of recruiting and training qualified personnel and the potential for human error.
-With the increasing complexity of software systems and the growing volume of data to be analyzed, manual audits can become increasingly time-consuming and error-prone.
-Likewise automated auditing solutions also present their own set of challenges.
-They typically require high computational power and incur high running time overhead and many tools sacrifice completeness and soundness of the analysis for faster response time, resulting in both false negative and positive results.
+The importance of auditing has grown significantly however we don’t have a solution to combat cyberattacks at the speed and scale necessary.
+Human auditors face issues like high costs, potential for errors and slow processing, which becomes less practical as systems grow more complex.
+And automated solutions often demand significant computational resources and can compromise thoroughness for speed.

 Gecko aims to parallelize novel automated program analysis techniques to gain accurate results in a reasonable amount of time.
 To achieve high parallelism with low costs, the Gecko Fuzz platform allows the public to contribute computation power to accomplish the automated auditing in return for token rewards.
 In the meantime, all the program analysis intermediate statistics and waypoints are verified and stored on Solana, which can finally be leveraged to mint the auditing reports.